Goals-Based Wealth Management: Podcast with Jean Brunel

 Jean Brunel Discusses Goals-Based Wealth Management with Angelo J. Robles

-In Part 15 of the FOA Podcast Audio Series, Angelo J. Robles is joined by Jean Brunel as they discuss the goals-based wealth management.
+In Part 15 of the Family Office Association Podcast Audio Series, Angelo J. Robles is joined by Jean Brunel as they discuss the goals-based wealth management.
 You can either read the transcription or listen to the podcast to learn more.

 Jean Brunel: I am doing just fine.
 Thank you.
 I am honored to be with you.